petersbob/MME/Readme.md

 ###I have that stuff, now what?

-+ Download or clone the project to your computer.
++ Download or clone the project to your computer

+(the "smashbot" branch is similar to "master" but also includes the smashbot ai)
 + Inside of the project folder, run
 ```
 make